mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 {{transient}}) to carry Messages; and information about the paths through the network available available between them (see {{path}}).

-All Message Carriers are bound to an Association.
-New Message Carriers will reuse an Association if they can be carried from the same Local to the same Remote over the same Paths; this re-use of an Association may implies the creation of a new Transient.
+All Carriers are bound to an Association.
+New Carriers will reuse an Association if they can be carried from the same Local to the same Remote over the same Paths; this re-use of an Association may implies the creation of a new Transient.

-Associations may exist and be created without a Message Carrier.
+Associations may exist and be created without a Carrier.
 This may be done if peer cryptographic state such as a pre-shared key is established out-of-band.
 Thus, Associations may be created without the need to send application data to a peer, that is, without a Carrier.
 Associations are mutable.
 Association